distantmagic/resonance/docs/pages/docs/features/database/swoole/database-entities.md

 # Database Entities

-Resonance does not use the
+Resonance's database wrapper over Swoole's connection pools does not use the [Active Record](https://www.martinfowler.com/eaaCatalog/activeRecord.html) pattern.
-[Active Record](https://www.martinfowler.com/eaaCatalog/activeRecord.html)
-pattern.
 Instead, it uses read-only Database Entities (which are intentionally little more than basic PHP objects), hydrated directly from a query result.